trofkm/trofkm/README.md

 ### Backend Development

 I've been working on a backend system using Golang that handles video and telemetry data stream from UAV.
+I was also involved in a large-scale service-oriented project that handled 500 MB/s of binary traffic and processed it in real time.

 ### Drone Development

-I'm currently exploring the world of drones and working on a project that involves developing a drone that can capture high-resolution images.
+Previously, I was involved in a UAV project where I developed software for processing high-resolution aerial imagery.
 Here's a glimpse of the drone in action:

 ![Drone Development](Resources/uav.gif)